 In-person meetings are better than videoconferences because you feel like you’re actually there with someone else.
 This is called “social presence”.
 Augmented Reality displays, combined with cameras that can record volumetric data in realtime (i.e., a 3D model, not just a flat image), are going to enable true social presence across distances.
-If we’re both wearing AR glasses, you can see me at your kitchen table, while I see you sitting at mine, and we have a conversation as if we’re in the room together.
-AR can effectively bring people together from far apart, no travel necessary, which means it will be much easier to maintain strong relationships with friends, colleagues, and/or clients no matter where they are on the planet.
+If we’re both wearing AR glasses, you can see me at your kitchen table — while I see you sitting at mine — and we have a conversation as if we’re in the room together.
+AR can effectively bring people together from far apart, no travel necessary; this means it will be much easier to maintain strong relationships with friends, colleagues, and/or clients no matter where they are on the planet.

 AR has another interesting social implication.
 Conversation is usually about something.
 “The trees have beautiful leaves.
 What’s your favorite season?”, “That episode of Sherlock was insane!”, etc. Pokemon Go, a very simple “Augmented Reality” experience, caused people to socialize more.
 A world with many interactive AR holograms will provide troves of fascinating experiences to drive social interactions.

-AR and VR are both spatial media, which means that with the proper tools, we can create in space, as opposed to on paper or a screen.
+AR and VR are both spatial media, which means that with the proper tools, we can create in space… as opposed to on paper or a screen.
+At the risk of overstating the obvious: AR and VR literally add another dimension to work with.
 For VR, there are a couple of different takes on this right now.
 The first take is like Tilt Brush: painting in 3D.
 Or, like Oculus’s Medium: sculpting in 3D.
 Or, like Quill (an experience for Oculus): a different kind of painting in 3D.
 These are classical media that get brought into space.
 And it’s amazing!
 Just google “Tilt Brush artwork” and prepare to be blown away.

 Augmented reality, as I’ve laid out above, will give us the following: